WHAT TO DO IF YOU FOUND A PET

 - Post and check the ‘lost/found’ and ‘pets’ Community sections.

 - If you have one, post on neighborhood listserv or Yahoo group.
-Everyone has or can form one on Nextdoor.com
+Everyone has or can start a neighborhood group on Nextdoor.com

-- Post and check the lost listings at: Lost and Found Pets of Pima County
+Post and check the lost pet listings at Lost and Found Pets of Pima County

 Lost Dogs Arizona